tamucc-comp-bio/how_to/howto_dvc.md

 <details><summary>XIII.
 Track the new files and edits by adding & committing them to `git` & pushing them to GitHub</summary>
 <p>

+  > IMPORTANT!
-  - Before adding changes to `git` you must be sure that your dvc-tracked dirs are specified in the `.gitignore` file
+  > Before adding changes to `git` you must be sure that your dvc-tracked dirs are specified in the `.gitignore` file

       ```bash
       # list dvc dirs